martin-henz/martin-henz/_posts/2022-04-17-ece-in-stages.md

 }
 ```
 It consists of a while loop that processes the first of a list of components,
-starting with the one-element list containing the given program, assumed to
+starting with the one-element list containing the given calculator program.
-be an expression statement.
 The evaluation is done when there are no more components to evaluate, in which case
-the final result is the only remaining element of the operand stack.
+the final result is the only remaining element on the operand stack.

 When the first
 component is a literal, its value its pushed on the operand stack.